 - Tadoba has a series of camera traps set up around camp that continually monitor the comings and goings of the local wildlife

 - Comfortable accommodation in two small, private eco-lodges

 - Follow in the footsteps of Forsyth and walk the old pack-trail

 - Hike through the Pachmari plateau to get away from the madding crowds

 - Visit Pench National park- famous for its leopard sightings

-- Explore Satpura on foot, by boat and on elephant back
+- Explore Satpura by boat or on foot at a slow pace

 When travelling to India with Steppes Travel we aim to deliver the very best service on the ground.
 This starts from the moment you step off the plane with VIP meet and greet, on arrival at the hotel a complimentary bottle of wine, is waiting for you.
 During your stay we will do our best to secure a complimentary upgrade at one of your chosen hotels.
 There is often a few longer journeys when travelling in India, of which our upgraded cars are equipped with the very latest Wi-fi connectivity, mineral waters, soft drinks and snacks to make travelling from A to B as comfortable as possible.
 If you suffer from jet lag, just tell us in advance, and we will arrange a spa treatment on arrival to ensure a soft landing.

 As an introduction, you will spend the first five days based at a comfortable eco-lodge in Tadoba.
 Explore by jeep and gain an insight in to the landscape and wildlife of the region.
 This is a unique opportunity to spend time in prime tiger country and the trip will appeal to those who want to get off the beaten track and gain an overview of the diverse wildlife of the region.
 Set amongst some of the most rugged and unexplored wilderness, this trip represents Central India at its very best.